 15. Cropped Blowout

 A blowout hairstyle isn’t just restricted to men with long hair on top.
 These days, a short, cropped blowout can look just as stylish as any standard version.
-Thanks to its subtle appearance, you can even rock this look to the office with confidence.
+Thanks to its subtle appearance, you can even confidently rock this look to the office.

 How to Style a Blowout Haircut